freeCodeCamp/search/README.md

-# This repository is now long in use
+# This repository is no longer in use

 Please use the [search mono repo](https://github.com/freeCodeCamp/search-mono-repo) instead.